 Assembling a galette

 The great thing about a galette is that you can adjust as you go along.
-The edges will be larger or smaller depending on the amount of dough left.
+The edges will be larger or smaller depending on the dough left.
 And it's fine whatever way it turns out!

 Start with a large round of pie crust and spread the cream cheese mixture in the middle, leaving a 2-3 inch border.